Permanent Makeup Schools in Colorado

 In Colorado, anyone practicing body art or permanent makeup must obtain licensure that needs to be renewed annually.
 Individuals and those who own shops will need to meet the deadline of December 31st.
 You can apply for your renewal as early as December 1st.
 The fee due with your application will cost $25, which is also the cost of your initial application for licensure.
 The best way to make sure you qualify for this license is to speak with schools that can help ensure you have the skills to deliver quality work.

 Those who go into permanent makeup or other skin care specialties may earn a range of salaries in Colorado.
-Currently, the average salary for a skin care specialist in Colorado is $25,800 per year (O*Net, 2014).
-O*Net reports an expected 46% increase in job openings through the year 2022.
+Currently, the average salary for a permanent makeup artist in Colorado is $58,949 per year (ZipRecruiter, 2021).
+CareerOneStop reports an expected 24% increase in skincare specialist job openings through the year 2026.

 Since permanent makeup is still a relatively new field, you may work in a number of different environments before settling on one that fits you.
 Quite a few permanent makeup artists are self-employed, but you can also look for job openings at spas, salons, and dermatology offices.
 Practical skills are important in any beauty career, but they are crucial in permanent makeup.
 Working with as many clients as you can to learn as many different styles and techniques as possible is a great way to build your reputation and become a more confident beauty service providers.